jack-scholting/Udacity_Motion_Planning/README.md

 ## Additional Modifications

-The started code needed to be modified in a few ways that weren't mentioned in the project assignment.
+The starter code needed to be modified in a few ways that weren't mentioned in the project assignment.
 Those modifications are discussed here:

 ### A* Heuristic Speed

-The started code provided an A* that was Euclidean distance.
+The starter code provided an A* that was Euclidean distance.
 It used the following code:

 ```python
 return np.linalg.norm(np.array(position) - np.array(goal_position))